 The Sky Lounge is a snack bar and gift shop, located at the Chimney Level.
 The lounge is also the destination for the Elevator coming up from the parking lot.
 You'll find lots of neat merchandise, good food, cold drinks, and bathrooms here.

 The views from the picnic tables outside are excellent!
-My wife and I grabbed a few cold drinks, and relaxed at the picnic tables for a bit, before heading up the Exclamation Point Trail.
-You’ll also find water for your dog here as well.
+You'll also find water for your dog here as well.
+The Chimney Rock staff are kind enough to keep these bowls full.

 Exclamation Point Trail